JD(S) leader Kumaraswamy invited to form government in Karnataka, to take oath as CM on Monday

 Janata Dal (Secular) leader HD Kumaraswamy on Saturday announced that he would be taking oath as Karnataka chief minister on Monday afternoon.
 “The governor has invited me to form the government.
 The oath ceremony (as Chief Minister) will be held on Monday between 12 noon-1 pm,” Kumaraswamy told reporters after meeting Governor Vajubhai Rahubhai Vala at the Raj Bhavan in Bengaluru.

 The 58-year-old leader, son of JD(S) supremo and former prime minister H D Deve Gowda, also stated that the Governor had given him 15 days to prove that he had the majority in the 224-member legislative assembly, whose strength is currently 222.
-“I have decided to form the JD-S-Congress government on May 21 by taking oath at 11 a.m. in the Kanteerva stadium,” he said.
+“I have decided to form the JD-S-Congress government on May 21 by taking oath at 11 a.m. in the Kanteerva stadium,” Kumaraswamy, the former Chief Minister, said

 He also extended gratitude to Congress president Rahul Gandhi and regional leaders for their support.
 “West Bengal CM Mamata Banerjee, Andhra Pradesh CM Chandrababu Naidu and Telangana CM KC Rao congratulated me.
 Mayawati ji has also blessed me.
 I have invited all regional leaders for the oath ceremony.
 I’ve also invited Sonia Gandhi ji and Rahul Gandhi ji personally,” he added.